 The comprehensive needs assessment is a planning tool that assists schools to design and prioritize strategies that meet the specific needs of their unique student populations.
-Yakama Nation Tribal School's comprehensive needs assessment, however, did not address certain critical areas.
-As a result, the school did not have an adequate plan in place to ensure students' successful educational achievement.
+Paschal Sherman Indian School's assessment was incomplete.
+As a result, the school may not have an adequate plan in place to ensure students' successful educational achievement.